DominikBuchner/BOLDigger/README.md

 ### First hit

-This options uses the first hit and can be used for all markers.
+This options uses the first hit and can be used for all markers supported by BOLDigger.

 ### JAMP Pipeline